Course overview

 Visit our student finance pages for more information on:

-Note: For students to be eligible for funding from Student Finance England, they must be studying on an eligible course at a provider registered with the Office for Students (OfS).
+Please Note: For students to be eligible for funding from Student Finance England, they must be studying on an eligible course at a provider registered with the Office for Students (OfS).
 AECC University College is registered with the OfS.
-You can view the register here and search for our AECC University College.
+View the register and search for our AECC University College.